-Any sensible organization would purge Muñoz, an obtuse, vapid, buffoon.
+Any sensible organization would purge Muñoz, who comes off as an obtuse, vapid, buffoon.
 But not UA — he’s probably just the type they want in there, the sociopathic type.

-As mentioned before, the whole political-economic system is unstable, ready to go down, in a controlled demolition.
-They want the public to be conditioned to obey.
+As government and big business becomes ever more joined at the hip, they want the public to be conditioned to obey.
 It’s simple.
-We don’t have to agonize over, “how can people and companies ACT like that?” while they pick our pockets and treat us like dirt.
+We don’t have to agonize over, “how can people and companies act like that?” while they pick our pockets and treat us like dirt.

-Amusingly, if you check out the comments to blog reports of the UA incident, there are endless, absurd justifications for UA, EVEN LONG AFTER UNITED ADMITTED GUILT, and even now, after they’ve settled.
+Amusingly, if you check out the comments to blog reports of the UA incident, there are endless, absurd justifications for UA, even after United admitted guilt, and even now, after they’ve settled.
 These are the comment trolls and shills, mostly hired by the corporation.
-They seek, not so much to support the airline (partly because any idiots still flying UA are so numb to reality, nothing will faze them), but to justify brutalization and terrorism by big corporations and big government and twist logic to make the corps and government look always in the right.
+They seek, not so much to support the airline (partly because any dummies still flying UA are so numb to reality, nothing will faze them), but to justify brutalization and terrorism by big corporations and big government and twist logic to make the corps and government look always in the right.

-It’s beyond tiresome to see these clucks and cucks, shills and lawyers, jibbering about how UA “had the right to remove Dao.”
+It’s beyond tiresome to see these clucks and cucks, shills and lawyers, jabbering about how UA “had the right to remove Dao.”
 No. UA started a controversy — a bidding war, if you will, when it started an auction, offering compensation, to find “volunteers” to vacate their seats.
 If Dao got confused on when the bargaining ended, that’s hardly his fault… If he had, “just gotten off the plane,” you can bet his compensation would be laughable or non-existent.
 These airlines are scum.
 The swine are decreasing your in-cabin space (note that this occurred right around the time that cramped seating was discovered to cause vein thrombosis — blood clots in peoples’ legs).
 They’re revealing their hand, too, by having their paid shill flunkies go over the top on their criticism of Dao — and even others that were mistreated and brutalized.
-Like another man who came forward to tell how, they KICKED HIM OUT OF HIS FIRST-CLASS SEAT FOR SOMEONE “MORE IMPORTANT!”
+Like another man who came forward to tell how, they kicked him out of his first-class seat for someone “more important.”
 The passenger was threatened with handcuffs if he didn’t leave his seat for a “VIP” (and the plane wasn’t even overbooked).

 Early June, saw a new report that a crazed UA attendant tried to rip a concert violinist’s violin away from her when she was trying to carry it on board (as sanctioned by airline regulations).

 Now what are people not seeing?
-Any CHANGES from those “bastiches.”
-Right after the Dao incident, there were yet MORE abuses that should have been easily handled before escalation.
-The woman with the stroller wrenched from her hand by that mincing little brute, the big bunny they froze to death(?!), and many others.
+Any changes from those “bastiches.”
+Right after the Dao incident, there were yet more abuses that should have been easily handled before escalation.
+The woman with a stroller wrenched from her hand by a mincing little brute, the big bunny they froze to death(?!), and many others.
 And there were nonsense things with other airlines, too, arbitrarily kicking people off, or ignoring misconduct that affected other passengers.

 Some of the many UA offenses: